 - Repeat the previous sequence on every mannequin.

 - Once the player that started the progression receives the ball behind the last mannequin, the players switch lanes and sprint back to the first station.
-Switching lanes will help players practice to position their body facing both the left and right sides of the pitch.
+Switching lanes will help players practice positioning their bodies facing both the left and right sides of the pitch.

 - The next pair of players should start the progression as soon as the previous players have passed the second mannequin.
-This will leave enough space between each pair of players.
+Doing this will leave enough space between each pair of players.